-First off, Somen is a traditional Japanese noodle made from wheat flour, salt, and water.
-They are very thin white noodles with a smooth, slippery texture, featuring a cool appearance perfect for summer.
+First, Somen is a traditional Japanese noodle made from wheat flour, salt, and water.

-Incidentally, the definition of Somen produced by the machine is what has a long diameter of less than 1.3 mm.
+Specifically, the dried one produced by the machine has a long diameter of less than 1.3 mm.

-After boiled, Somen noodles are chilled with cold water, washed by hand to remove sliminess on the surface, and then served on a plate, often with ice cubes.
+After boiling, Somen is chilled with cold water, washed by hand, and served on a plate, often with ice cubes.

-The sauce or broth for Somen noodles is typically made with water, soy sauce, mirin (sweet cooking rice wine), sugar, and dashi soup stock, and served in a glass cup, separately from a plate of Somen noodles.
+The broth typically consists of water, soy sauce, mirin, sugar, and dashi (soup stock), served in a cup, separately from Somen.

-Thus, you eat the noodles dipping in the sauce each time.
+Thus, you eat the noodles, dipping them in the broth each time.